Connect with us

 A wheel loader at work.
 PHOTO | FILE

-Also known as front-end loader or bucket loader, wheel loader is a heavy machinery characterized by a wide square bucket mounted at the front and used for scooping, lifting, loading and transporting heavy materials and objects around job sites.
+Also known as a front-end loader or bucket loader, a wheel loader is a heavy machinery characterized by a wide square bucket mounted at the front and used for scooping, lifting, loading and transporting heavy materials and objects around job sites.

 The versatile machine consists of an engine, cab, hydraulic and transmission components, a bucket connected to two arms that can move up and down, and wheels or tracks for movement around the work site.